-- i. the Board is to comprise persons with a blend of skills, experience and attributes appropriate for the Company and its business; and, - ii. the principal criteria for the appointment of new directors is their ability to add value to the Company and its business.
+- the Board is to comprise persons with a blend of skills, experience and attributes appropriate for the Company and its business; and, - ii. the principal criteria for the appointment of new directors is their ability to add value to the Company and its business.
 All incumbent directors bring an independent judgement to bear in deliberations and the current representation is considered adequate given the stage of the Company's development.
-The names, qualifications and relevant experience of each Director are set out at in the directors section of this website at www.abxgroup.com.au/ site/about/board-and-management c) Code of Conduct compliance with legal, ethical and other obligations to legitimate stakeholders and the responsibility and accountability required of ABX personnel for reporting and investigating unethical practices or circumstances where there are beaches of the Code.
+The names, qualifications and relevant experience of each Director are set out at in the directors section of this website at www.abxgroup.com.au/ site/about/board-and-management c) Code of Conduct confidence in ABX's integrity, ABX has an established Code of Conduct (the Code) to guide compliance with legal, ethical and other obligations to legitimate stakeholders and the responsibility and accountability required of ABX personnel for reporting and investigating unethical practices or circumstances where there are breaches of the Code.

-As part of its commitment to recognising the legitimate expectations of stakeholders and promoting practices necessary to maintain confidence in ABX's integrity, ABX has an established Code of Conduct (the Code) to guide
+As part of its commitment to recognising the legitimate expectations of stakeholders and promoting practices necessary to maintain